hed-hog/development/lib/libs/person/README.md

 # Overview

 **Hedhog Person** is a comprehensive module for managing person-related data, supporting physical, legal, and international entities.
-It handles associated documents, contacts, addresses, and custom attributes, designed to integrate seamlessly into Hedhog-based projects, providing a CRUD (Create, Read, Update, Delete) foundation for managing persons.
+It handles associated documents, contacts, addresses, and custom attributes, designed to integrate seamlessly into Hedhog-based projects, providing a CRUD (Create, Read, Update, Delete) foundation for managing person.

 ### Features